 Dolforro, Pangral and Ravirs, however, are more uniquely Sangrarian.
 That’s not to say that they don’t have analogs in other worlds, the Egyptian sphinxes bear some resemblance to Pangral and many Atlantean tales highlight people that might be cousins to the Dolforro, but these races aren’t as rampant in the worlds of the Greater Realm as Elves and Dwarves.

 The Harnae are a special case, noted with an asterisk in the annals of the Elder Days.
-More powerful than other Elder Races but not as strong as the gods, the Harnae weren’t part of Deridean’s grand design, but never underestimate the Balance.
+More powerful than other Elder Races but not as strong as the gods, the Harnae weren’t part of Deridean’s grand design, but never underestimate the Balance’s ability to manipulate to achieve its own ends.

 The Primals conceived the Craeylu for one chief purpose – to bring forth the Elder Races.
 Towards that end, Finbardin charged Deridean to architect the Elder Races and after much thought, the Councillor revealed his plan.
 When he heard what Deridean had up his sleeve, Harnor objected and asked, not for the first time, to include dragons, but Deridean refused.
 When they could not resolve their differences, they came before Finbardin and submitted to his judgment.
 The King of Heaven sided with Deridean, but when the Craeylu circled the Pool of Life to bring forth the Firstborn, Harnor rebelled by creating the Harnae, who were decidedly not a part of Deridean’s plan.